Introduced, edited and annotated by Sacha Alsancakli and Mustafa Dehqan

 For his edition, V. Veliaminov-Zernov studied six Sharaf-nāma manuscripts, and M. ‘Alī ‘Awnī added two more for the Cairo edition.
 To these eight manuscripts, we can add three manuscripts studied by François Bernard Charmoy for his French translation, arriving at a number of 11 manuscripts.
 Out of these 11 manuscripts, the very important Dorn 306 manuscript, dated Shawwāl 1007/May 1599, was studied, but two other equally important manuscripts, Elliott 332 (dated end of 1005/mid-1597) and Hunt.
 Don.
 13 (dated Muḥarram 1007/Aug.-September 1598) were left out.
 Furthermore, these earlier editions do not contain a critical apparatus.

 In view of these facts, the need for a new edition of the Sharaf-nāma is obvious.
 Based on the manuscripts of the work kept in various libraries worldwide, a critical edition is necessary for this foundational text, which remains a hallmark for the study of Kurdish history in the premodern and modern periods.
-This edition will be realised by Sacha Alsancakli (Université Sorbonne Nouvelle, Paris) and Mustafa Dehqan (Independent scholar, Iran), two specialists of the Sharaf-nāma who have each spent more than ten years studying the text, and publishing many articles on the subject in the process.
+This edition will be realised by Sacha Alsancakli (Université Sorbonne Nouvelle, Paris) and Mustafa Dehqan (University of Toronto), two specialists of the Sharaf-nāma who have each spent more than ten years studying the text, and publishing many articles on the subject in the process.

 This edition of the Sharaf-Nāma will be based on 36 extant manuscripts of the book.
 It will be composed of an Introduction, the edited text containing all remarkable variants from the different manuscripts, and extensive endnotes detailing every aspect of the work, such as sources, place names, historical figures, concepts, etc. As Appendixes, the work will include a Catalogue, including plates from most of the manuscripts, a Stemma Codicum and Documents on Sharaf Khān, the book’s author.
 This edition should become the new reference edition for the Sharaf-nāma.